 Providers of pre-vocational services, youth program services (other than training provided by ITA's).
-On-the Job Training (OJT), customized training/programs and institutions that offer specialized services are exempt from submitting and application in the State's ETP selection procedure.
+On-the Job Training (OJT), customized training, incumbent worker training, internships (paid or unpaid), work experience, transitional jobs and institutions that offer specialized services are exempt from submitting an application in the State's ETP.

 Training providers offering individual career services such as pre-vocational services and youth program services must contract with the CWDB through the board's competitive bid process.
 OJT and customized training providers may also contract with the CWDB to deliver training services.